kenedii/CryptoWalletInfo/README.md

 token_list() Returns a dictionary containing information about the tokens and token balances in a wallet (Supported chains: ETH)

-price_history()
+price_history() Create a Pandas DataFrame of a cryptocurrency's price history over an interval of time.
+Optional save file as csv

 Params:

-token = 'BTC', 'ETH','SOL',etc. String, Any crypto tracked on Yahoo Finance date1='1420117261' String, Unix time no earlier than the first data point on yahoo finance date2=str(int(time.time())) String, unix time. current date by default. interval='1d', String.
-Options are either '1d', '1wk', or '1mo' save=True bool.
+token = 'BTC', 'ETH','SOL',etc. String, Any crypto tracked on Yahoo Finance

+date1='1420117261' String, Unix time no earlier than the first data point on yahoo finance

+date2=str(int(time.time())) String, unix time. current date by default.

+interval='1d', String.
+Options are either '1d', '1wk', or '1mo'

+save=True bool.
 Whether or not to save the file on the machine

-Returns:
-Pandas Data Frame with price history data
+Returns: Pandas Data Frame with price history data